Here I Stand (Vasil Garvanliev song): Release and promotion

 Garvanliev gave an interview to the Macedonian newspaper Sloboden Pechat, in which he said the artwork in the video "had no deliberate connection with the Bulgarian flag", adding that the triptych artwork in the video is a "creation of the author Janeta Vangeli and is inspired by Jesus Christ.
 The Bulgarian flag [colors] are horizontal".
 The artwork involved is displayed in the Daut Pasha bath where the video was shot and involves three vertical panels of cream, green and a rusty orange colour.
 To some, this was a little too similar to the Bulgarian flag, which involves horizontal stripes of white, green and red.
 Garvaliev declared to Slobodan Pechat: "The gallery has a beautiful display of works of art and no one involved in the video was allowed to interfere with them."
 Garvanliev also directly addressed fans with a video posted to his Facebook account.
 Speaking in Macedonian, he clearly explained his stance on the situation.
-In the post caption he wrote: "I am a music ambassador, and in music there is no religion, politics, orientation, race or color.
+In the post caption, he wrote: "I am a music ambassador, and in music there is no religion, politics, orientation, race or color.
 I had absolutely no intentions to hurt anybody.
 Quite the opposite!" adding: "I am so proud of this project which not only embodies me, but my country and culture – musicians and featured artists in the gallery.
 I do not apologise for being me.
 I never will – I didn't have a choice in that.
 However, if I hurt anybody in any way, from the bottom of my heart...
 I am sorry.
 Forgive me."
 The Macedonian broadcaster in a later montage of the official music video removed the scenes where the disputed artwork appears.
+MRT's commission decided that Garvanliev would remain as the representative.